- To harness the power of their data, utilities must make internal and external collaboration smoother, simpler, and more secure.

-The first step is accounting for what data they have access to and its location.
+The first step is accounting for utility data.
 In many cases, data is siloed and inaccessible for analytics or secure data collaboration with partners.
 For example, a large national utility may have thousands of employees across their production, distribution, maintenance, and customer service units.
 They may also have many decades of household energy usage, billing, tariff, and (increasingly) smart meter and other demographic data.
-However, collating that data in the same format and in a storage capacity that makes analysis possible requires an entire infrastructure and supporting department to oversee.
-If every unit works fine individually, the non-sharing of critical data or extraction of business intelligence may never be questioned.
-However, the opportunity cost of underused data is still real.
+How can they make data analysis possible?
+First, the utility must somehow collate the data in the same format and in an accessible storage capacity.
+Unsurprisingly, this type of cumbersome effort often involves an entire infrastructure and supporting department.
+Of course, in an ideal world where every unit works fine individually, the non-sharing of critical data or glacially slow extraction of business intelligence would not impede collaboration.
+In the real world, the opportunity cost of underused data is staggering.

 The next step for a digital utility is putting data to use and maximizing its value.
 This requires unifying and combining data from different formats, types, and locations to give a real-time, unified view of the organization’s data holdings.
-It also requires understanding of how the data can be used to enhance their business offering.
+In addition, it requires understanding of how the data can be used to enhance their business offering.

 Why secure data collaboration is a must

-To harness the transformative potential of their data, digital utilities must make internal and external collaboration simpler.
+It’s clear that digital utilities must make internal and external collaboration simpler if they want to harness their data’s transformative capabilities.
 Internally, units need to coordinate data-driven actions, such as nudging consumers towards consumption that optimizes load or reduces maintenance needs.
-For external collaborations, the possibilities are endless, ranging from the standard linkage between individual distributed energy resources (DERs) to working with electric vehicle (EV) producers to coordinate optimal charging point facilities.
+For external collaborations, the possibilities are endless.
+Collaboration opportunities range from the standard linkage between individual distributed energy resources (DERs) to working with electric vehicle (EV) producers to coordinate optimal charging point facilities.

-To maximize the value of data, organizations need to be able to use it across an organization and integrate data insights from collaborators in order to fill gaps where they arise.
-Unfortunately, secure data collaboration also faces large obstacles, including:
+Additionally, utilities must be able to use their data across the organization.
+To maximize data value, they must also integrate data insights from collaborators to fill any information gaps.
+Unfortunately, secure data collaboration also faces obstacles, including:

-- Regulatory constraints: Sharing of consumer data must adhere to strict privacy regulations in certain territories such as GDPR in Europe or the California Consumer Privacy Act.
+- Regulatory constraints: There are strict privacy regulations around the sharing of consumer data, including the GDPR in Europe and the California Consumer Privacy Act.

 How Intertrust helps digital utilities maximize data value